bjayadikary/Graph4ASD-Challenge/README.md

 ### Step 3: Prepare your submission files

-Create a `metadata.json` that c ontains metadata about your submission:
+Create a `metadata.json` that contains metadata about your submission:

 ```json
 {